 - Badass Boast: In the original Japanese flyers for the game, there's a quote from the brothers —Robo and Mobo: We're going to capture all of your valuable treasures!!
 Here we go, you gang of clowns!!

-- Bash Brothers: Although they tend to assist in stealth more than fighting, in Co-Op, expect the Bros. to be doing double damage.
+- Bash Brothers: Quite literally in this case.
+Although they tend to assist in stealth more than fighting, in Co-Op, expect the Bros. to be doing double damage.

-- Bowdlerise: Outside Japan, the Bros. are not criminals.
-The police chief of Badville, a city plagued with high crime, hires the brothers to help him.
+- Bowdlerise: Outside Japan, the Bros. are not currently criminals, but retired.
+The police chief of Badville, a city plagued with high crime, hires the brothers to help him based on their experience.
 Their job is to test his security forces, as well as recover evidence.